 Many countries have special St. Lucy’s day traditions, but perhaps the most well-known are the ones of Italian and Scandinavian origin.
 According to fisheaters.com, in Sweden, “the oldest daughter of a family will wake up before dawn on St. Lucy’s Day and dress in a white gown for purity, often with a red sash as a sign of martyrdom.
 On her head she will wear a wreath of greenery and lit candles, and she is often accompanied by ‘starboys,’ her small brothers who are dressed in white gowns and cone-shaped hats that are decorated with gold stars, and carrying star-tipped wands.
 ‘St. Lucy’ will go around her house and wake up her family to serve them special St. Lucy Day foods” which were usually baked sweets.

 One simple way to incorporate a St. Lucy’s day sweet treat into your family is St. Lucy’s bread.
-Read one family’s fun and easy St. Lucy day tradition (perfect for young girls!) here.
+Read one family’s fun and easy St. Lucy day tradition (perfect for young girls!) here and here.
 You can also read more about the fascinating and inspiring life of St. Lucy from a fabulous account written by one Catholic church who enjoys her at their patron saint here.
 St. Lucy’s feast day is associated with so many wonderful Catholic traditions, hopefully you can incorporate them into your family or even into your parish each Advent season.